 African American hair is prone to being nappy, so it is important that you have the right products if you’re detangling natural hair without breakage.
 Spray bottles filled with water and leave-in conditioner are great to use while you’re detangling so that you can keep your hair damp during the process.

 Tools like a denman brush have also been proven to be very effective in place of wide tooth combs, or a paddle brush; if you want to get a more even distribution of the product.
 Bear in mind that when detangling in the shower or after you’ve washed your hair, you want to use a good leave in conditioner.
+We also recommend using the loc method.

 We really like TGIN’s triple moisture replenishing conditioner.
 The product is absolutely fabulous for detangling.